Spanish Alternative: Ideology

 AES holds its program declaration and its public action in four principles: the "defense of life" (opposition to any type of abortion), the "pro-family", "Christian roots" and the "unity of Spain".
 When the party has to place itself on the political spectrum, AES defines itself as a cross-sectional party that is positioned on the right in moral matter and on the left in social and economic matter.
 Thus, AES considers homosexual adoption to be an attack on the family and is against same-sex marriages and even same-sex civil unions.
 It has been described as akin to "fundamentalist Catholicism".

 Spanish Alternative takes a hard line on the Autonomic State by proposing to abolish the autonomous communities.
 To the party's mind, the State of Autonomies is unviable and unsustainable because it constitutes an economic catastrophe, because it has been the main contributory factor to the present crisis, because it promotes the breach of the national integrity and cohesion in its continuing development and because it entails unequal rights among Spaniards depending on their place of birth or residence.
 However, AES would keep the provincial privileges of Navarre and the Basque Country.

 Although AES doesn't use symbols of Franco's regime, the party has been described as neo-Francoist as well as being considered to be inheritor of New Force.

 Election results

-In the municipal elections of 2015 the party gained 5 town councillors.
-2 in Las Labores and 1 in Ampuero, Bárcena de Pie de Concha and Villanueva de la Condesa.
+In the municipal elections of 2015, the party gained five town councillors.
+Two of these councillors were elected in Las Labores, and one each were elected in Ampuero, Bárcena de Pie de Concha and Villanueva de la Condesa.